How can a hypnotherapy article benefit your business?

+Just imagine, you are asked to work with a journalist on a hypnotherapy article in exchange for them mentioning you in the article.
 How exciting!
-You are asked to work with a journalist on a hypnotherapy article in exchange for them mentioning you in the article.
 Think of the ‘free’ publicity.
 Is it really free?
 If it is a telephone or in-person interview about something you are doing or have done, or you write an article for a magazine or paper, then you are likely to just invest your time.
 If it is a therapy session (smoking cessation, phobias and performance anxiety are popular topics) you are likely to invest both your time and perhaps pay for your therapy room, and indeed treat them just as though they were a client….
 Without being paid.

 You may be invited to write articles about some aspect of your work.
 Recently I was published in Massage World, where I wrote an article about hypno-massage (that was even on the front cover).
 This promoted lots of interest from massage therapists about how they could incorporate hypnotherapy into their therapy practice.

 Working with journalists, giving them a free therapy session, in return for mention in an article can be more complex.
 Whether free or paid, if you conduct therapy on someone, unless previously agreed (and I suggest you get it in writing!) then you are bound by confidentiality.

 In reality, this means that they could write their article with unexpected content or from a completely different perspective to the one you were expecting, and you generally cannot present a counter-argument.
 Once it is published, any inaccuracies, from your perspective, will remain publicly accessible.

 It can be good to discuss expectations prior to the start of the actual therapy session (less of an impact on rapport).
 This may include whether you will have an opportunity to view (or even comment upon) any draft articles.
 It can be a gamble, because no matter how brilliant a therapist you are, it takes two for the therapy to be effective.